Going Dutch: What is a collective pension scheme?

 Between 1994 and 2004, the reverse was true.
 However, the study argued that CDC projections are much less volatile.
 "The pension journey is more stable and contains fewer surprises," it said.

-• Workers using defined contribution schemes will get new freedoms to use their pension pots as they like from April 2015.
+•Workers using defined contribution schemes received new freedoms to use their pension pots as they like in April 2015.
 It is not clear whether CDC members will get the same freedom.

 Critics argue that the Netherlands has a very different social structure from the UK, so collective schemes might prove difficult to run here.